Torreskai0722/RT-BEV/README.md

 The **nuScenes v1.0 mini** dataset is already included in the Docker container, so no additional setup is required for initial testing.

-### Installation Overview

-Follow the steps in the [Installation Guide](./doc/install.md) to install the required dependencies.
-This guide walks you through setting up the environment using either a Docker container or a non-Docker approach.

 ## Usage Instructions

 ### For Docker Users: